Hilo woman abducts nēnē gosling, puts in onion bag

 The woman was cited for the following:

-Her initiatl court date is set for May, 19 in Hilo District Court.
+Her initial court date is set for May, 19 in Hilo District Court.

 DLNR said that it is through the vigilance of the police officers that the nēnē gosling was saved.